 - Procurement vs Supply Chain Management: What’s the Difference?

-Procurement is the process of finding and acquiring the goods and services your company needs to fulfill its business model.
+The meaning of procurement when it comes to supply chain management is quite simple.
+In short, procurement is the process of finding and acquiring the goods and services your company needs to fulfill its business model.

-In order for a company to make a profit, the cost of procuring goods must be less than the amount it can sell the goods for, minus whatever costs are associated with processing and selling them.
+In order for a company to make a profit, the cost of procuring goods and services must be less than the amount it can sell the goods for, minus whatever costs are associated with processing and selling them.

-Hence, the goal of procurement is to ensure that the company (i.e. the buyer) receives goods, services, or works at the best possible price.
+Hence, the goal of procurement management is to ensure that the company (i.e. the buyer) receives goods, services, or works at the best possible price.

+But procurement and supply chain management like this involves a variety of factors.
 Here are some of the tasks involved in the procurement process:

 - Developing standards of quality